The Bones P.t. The Wrist As A Latin Phrase

 Ligaments and Articulations: The Wrist's Connective Framework

 Ligaments play a critical role in maintaining the stability and integrity of the wrist joint.
-These strong, fibrous tissues connect the carpal bones to each other and to the radius and ulna.
+Which means these strong, fibrous tissues connect the carpal bones to each other and to the radius and ulna.
 The ligaments can be broadly categorized into intrinsic (connecting carpal bones) and extrinsic (connecting carpal bones to the radius and ulna) ligaments.

 Blood Supply and Innervation